 It’s worth seeking out a Walking Mausoleum just for this Remembrance, primarily because of how awesome the incantation and the Colossal Sword both are.
 To talk about the latter first, Malekith’s Black Blade promises destined death to anyone who tries opposing you.
 It features a tip-top weapon art as well that summons mystical blades and dispatches your foes without breaking a sweat.

 Pretty effective for when you want to deal with a band of enemies at once, given the radius the attack move covers when you execute it.
 While you cannot switch up the Ash of War skill of the Black Blade, you can upgrade the Colossal Sword to higher levels and make it more decked out than ever.
-Pair this armament with some of the best armor sets in Elden Ring and you’ve got yourself a real killer of a character.

 Now, what makes this Remembrance duplication worthy is the choice of the second reward item—the Black Blade incantation.
 This spell causes the player to elevate in the air and deliver a spinning wave of destructive light.